 Once a student is admitted to the graduate program, his advisor scrutinizes his transcript and undergraduate course syllabi.
 If the student has not met all these prerequisite requirements (equivalent course title and description at the undergraduate institution) the student is required to meet these requirements at La Salle University prior to receiving the MS degree.
 In certain situations, students may complete some of the necessary prerequisites simultaneously with graduate study.
 Obtaining a grade of B or above is required.
 If your bachelor’s degree is not in communication sciences and disorders, you may be interested in La Salle University’s PreSLP Program.

 The applicant must have transcript credit (which could include course work, advanced placement, CLEP, or examination of equivalency) for each of the following areas: biological sciences, physical sciences, social/behavioral sciences, and statistics.
 To meet the current ASHA certification requirements, students need a course in both the biological and the physical sciences.
 If not, they must take an undergraduate course in this area which does not count towards the master’s degree.

 To fulfill these requirements, La Salle University suggests:

 - BIO 161 and BIO 162: Anatomy and Physiology I and II (biological sciences)

 - BIO 164WB: Introduction to Anatomy and Physiology

 - PHY 205: Essentials of Physics for the Health Sciences

-- HSC 217: Statistics for the Health Sciences or ECN 213(mathematics).
+- HSC 217: Statistics for the Health Sciences.
 Statistics is required for graduate study.